 Before questioning your candidate about their ideal work-life balance, you should consider how the topic is seen and lived in your organization.

-The word is on everyone's lips, but hardly anyone takes it as important as the Generation Y. She grew up in a world where there is an almost complete and always accessible to people.
-Unlike the generations before her, the boundaries between a clear working and private time are blurring.
+The word is on everyone's lips, but hardly anyone takes it as seriously as Generation Y. It is in one World grew up, in which there is an almost complete and constant availability of People gives.
+In contrast to the generations before her, the boundaries between a clear working and private time are therefore blurring.

-Only if you know what your company's requirements and possibilities for the work-life balance of your employees are, and can also assess whether the ideas of the potential employee are consistent with the company's ideas.
+Only if you know what requirements and opportunities your company has in terms of work-life balance Employees provides and offers, you can also assess whether the ideas of the potential employee match the ideas of the company.

 Checklist: What to do if recall?